Akta3d/RK-002-NTS1-Preset/README.md

 - **CC_MOD:** (Default 0) Midi CC control of the Mod wheel.
 If greater than 0, remap modulation wheel on other CC 26 (LFO depth) to be able to make tremolo's.
 - **CC_MUTE:** (Default 105) Midi CC control mute all notes
 - **ENABLE_PROGRAM_CHANGE:** (Default 0) If 1, allow to change preset with Midi Program Change message
+- **CC_AFTER_TOUCH:** (Default 2) Midi CC control of the after touch, allow to send 127 value to CC 43 (Filter CutOff), then restore previous value on release aftertouch
 - **BOOTPATCH:** Startup preset to send to the NTS1 on boot (updated when you do a preset read/write operation which will be the startup one for your next session).

 **Step 4: Midi controller configuration to control the RK-002 cable**